Published on: 2 February 2014 | Last updated: 7 January 2020

 While the larger Tuscan cities like Siena and Volterra are deservedly big attractions, it would be a big mistake to ignore the smaller towns and villages.
-This section of the tour takes you to Casole d'Elsa and Monteriggioni - both have been awarded a Bandiera Arancione (orange flag) by the Touring Club Italiano and are included in their list of Best Small Towns in Italy.
+This section of the tour takes you to Casole d’Elsa and Monteriggioni - both have been awarded Bandiera Arancione (orange flag) status by the Touring Club Italiano.

 Map and altitude profile